ART CLEANS OUR STREAMS:

 4.)
 The finished product is sorted and packed by weight to be used in projects or shipped to other groups interested in using recovered iron oxide pigment.

 5.)
-The dried pigment was tested by DEP to be safe for use.
+The dried pigment was tested to be safe for use.

 Why should we use this iron?

 Every amount of iron used is prevented from entering and polluting our waterways.
 This iron oxide pigment is interchangeable with other iron oxide pigments, which must otherwise be mined or produced synthetically.
 Use of our iron promotes environmental stewardship and creative use of our natural resources.
 If you use our iron oxide in your